JoseLion/maybe/docs/index.md

 ## Breaking Changes (from v2 to v3)

 - **⚠️ IMPORTANT:** Due to changes on GitHub policies (and by consequence on Maven), it's no longer allowed to use `com.github` as a valid group ID prefix.
-To honor that and maintain consistency, as of v3, the artifact ID is now `io.github.joselion.maybe`.
-If you want to use a version before v3, you can still find it using the ID `com.github.joselion.maybe`.
+To honor that and maintain consistency, **as of v3**, the artifact ID is now `io.github.joselion.maybe`.
+If you want to use a version **before v3**, you can still find it using the ID `com.github.joselion.maybe`.
 - A `ResolveHandler` can no longer be empty.
 It either has the resolved value or an error.
 - The method `ResolveHandler#filter` was removed to avoid the posibility of an inconsitent empty handler.
 - The `WrapperException` type was removed.
 Errors now propagate downstream with the API.